Colts Neck Township, New Jersey: Local government

 Colts Neck is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the township committee selects one of its members to serve as mayor and another as deputy mayor, each serving one-year terms.

-As of 2024, the members of the Colts Neck Township Committee are Mayor Joseph "J.P."
-Bartolomeo (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Sue Fitzpatrick (R, term on committee and as deputy mayor ends 2022), Tara Torchia Buss (R, 2023), Frank Rizzuto (R, 2024) and Michael S. Viola (R, 2023).
+As of 2024, the members of the Colts Neck Township Committee are Mayor Tara Torchia Buss (R, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy Mayor Michael S. Viola (R, term on committee ends 2026; term as deputy mayor ends 2025), Dan Buzzetta (R, 2027), Sue Fitzpatrick (R, 2025) and Frank Rizzuto (R, 2027).

 Frank Rizzuto was appointed to fill the seat expiring in December 2018 that had been vacated by Michael Fitzgerald.

 Federal, state and county representation

 Colts Neck Township is located in the 4th Congressional District and is part of New Jersey's 11th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Colts Neck Township had been in the 12th state legislative district.